Exploring Fado in Porto: Your Complete Insider’s Guide (2024)

 What makes a good fado experience

-From my experience as a musician, listener, and organiser of fado events, I consider that the characteristics that most contribute to a good show are the following:
+From my experience as a musician, listener and organiser of fado events, I consider that the characteristics that most contribute to a good show are the following:

 Genuine fado

-In this 1976 video, João Braga asked Alfredo Marceneiro how he saw the future of fado in Portugal, to which he replied, “The future of fado is what I hear singing, it’s songs and cançonetas…” And then you can still hear someone saying “some shit!”
+In this 1976 video, João Braga asked Alfredo Marceneiro how he saw the future of fado in Portugal, to which he replied, “The future of fado is that I hear singing, it’s songs and cançonetas…” And then you can still hear someone saying “some shit!”

 Aren’t those songs fado?